-Aimee Bender has written at least 40 books.
-Their most popular book is Particular Sadness of Lemon Cake with 141 saves with an average rating of 3.56⭐.
+Aimee Bender's most popular book is Particular Sadness of Lemon Cake with 145 saves and an average rating of 3.55.

 Aimee Bender is the author of three books: The Girl in the Flammable Skirt (1998) which was a NY Times Notable Book, An Invisible Sign of My Own (2000) which was an L.A.
 Times pick of the year, and Willful Creatures (2005) which was nominated by The Believer as one of the best books of the year.